-The hourly wage on week days was reported in 2017 by Breakit to be 70 Swedish crowns (SEK) per hour, plus 20 SEK per finished delivery, while the compensation on weekends is completely based on provision, at 75 SEK per delivery.
-According to one bike deliverer that was interviewed in Stockholm Direkt, a single person can finish about three deliveries per hour.
+The hourly wage on week days was reported in 2020 by Sydsvenska Dagbladet to be 70 SEK per hour, plus 20 SEK per finished delivery.
+According to one bike deliverer that was interviewed in Stockholm Direkt, a single courier can finish a maximum of about three deliveries per hour.
 The workers compete with each other for the deliveries.
 Since making fewer deliveries means lower wages, the hourly wage can fall to 100 SEK/hour.
 For comparison, bike deliverers with collective bargaining agreements have a minimum wage of 130 SEK/hour.

 The couriers work scheduled shifts where one shift is 5 hours long.
 Foodora claims that working as a courier should be seen as a sidejob, but according to one of the Foodora couriers there are a lot of people doing it full-time, and as their only source of income.
-The couriers have contracts that classify them as subcontractors for about 3 months at a time, but are still not seen as employees.
+The couriers have contracts that classify them as subcontractors for about 3 months at a time.

 A central part of Foodora’s business model is that the company doesn’t supply any equipment needed for the work.
 Instead this responsibility falls onto the workers themselves, for example, the acquisition of a bicycle, as well as its maintanence.
 For a long time the company refused to pay for safety equipment such as winter tires, but had to cave in in the end after a decision made by the Swedish Work Environment Authority.